 Trauma is a leading cause of death and disability in children and teens.
 Trauma by its very nature is often sudden, life altering, and can be devastating.
 Rapid access to expert medical, surgical, nursing, rehabilitation and psychosocial trauma care, state of the art equipment, and a mature, efficient, innovative trauma care system is paramount in increasing the chances of a positive outcome for the patient and family.
-At the MCH the approach to trauma care is inter-professional and involves the interplay and close collaboration of 30 departments and services.
+At the MCH the approach to trauma care is inter-professional and involves the interplay and close collaboration of more than 30 departments and services.
 Trauma impacts not only on the patient but their family, friends, and community.
 Our approach encourages everyone to work together to meet the multi-faceted, complex needs of the children, teens as well as their families.
-This practice takes place from the patient’s initial arrival in the ER through the critical care phases, early rehabilitation and recovery stages and eventual transfer to an appropriate Rehabilitation Centre, community resource or return home with comprehensive coordinated follow-up.
+This practice takes place from the patient’s initial arrival in the ER managed by our well- developed inter-professional 1010/2020 trauma code system, through the critical care phases, early rehabilitation and recovery stages and eventual transfer to an appropriate Rehabilitation Centre, community resource or return home with comprehensive coordinated follow-up.

-Every year more than 16,000 children and teens are treated in our Emergency Department for ]raumatic injuries.
-Annually 300-350 patients sustain moderate to severe injuries, requiring hospitalization and the timely interventions of our many trauma specialists.
-We take great pride in being a supra-regional provincially designated Tertiary Care Level Trauma Centre and a Neurotrauma Centre of Expertise, and in the 5 inter-professional clinical programs: Neurotrauma; Trauma; Burn Trauma; Mild Traumatic Brain Injury; and Trauma Team Leader.
-We provide comprehensive, individualized and specialized care.
+Every year more than 16,000 children and teens are treated in our Emergency Department for a large variety and severity of traumatic injuries.
+Annually approximately 300 patients sustain moderate to severe injuries, requiring hospitalization and the timely interventions of our many trauma specialists.
+We take great pride in being a supra-regional provincially designated Tertiary Care Level Trauma Centre and a Neurotrauma Centre of Expertise, and in the 5 inter-professional clinical programs that we have developed over the past 25 years namely: Neurotrauma; Trauma; Burn Trauma; Mild Traumatic Brain Injury; and Trauma Team Leader.
+Through the many teams of trauma experts involved in these different programs we provide comprehensive, individualized specialized care.
 All programs are closely linked to our Trauma Education and Research Program.
 Additionally our Injury Prevention Program acknowledged for its leadership and knowledge sharing is intricately involved in public awareness, education, and advocacy.
 Our Trauma Centre enjoys a collaborative professional relationship with the local and national media, and along with being closely affiliated with the Canadian Hospitals Injury Reporting and Prevention Program facilitates the diffusion and provision of timely expertise and alerts.

 In addition to our acute care programs we work closely with regional centres and community physicians following thousands of ambulatory patients annually in specialized clinics.
 The MCH inter-professional Concussion Clinic was cited by the MSSS and INESSS as the model for care in Quebec.

-Although our main priority as a Trauma Centre is clinical care, many of our initiatives enhance our ability to provide: timely expertise, fulfill our global trauma mandate, position us as leaders in the field of pediatric and adolescent trauma, and make us unique.
+Although our main priority as a Trauma Centre is clinical care, many of the other initiatives undertaken by MCH Trauma enhance our ability to provide: timely expertise, fulfill our global trauma mandate, position us as leaders in the field of pediatric and adolescent trauma, and make us unique.

 Provide comprehensive, patient and family focused tertiary level interprofessional trauma care for all types and severities of trauma.
 Expertise spans from the acute, sub-acute and through the early rehabilitation phases.
 This includes excellence in trauma care; clinical and academic teaching; injury prevention and public awareness; education; research; community outreach; networking; and advocating for the needs of Quebec children and adolescents at a local, regional, provincial and Canada wide level.